-The result was massive "informal" (that is, not involving a change in hukou status) rural-to-urban labor migration, especially to the Special Economic Zones in Guangdong and elsewhere, which been increasing at an exponential rate from the early 1980s on.
+The result of these changes in supply and demand was massive "informal" (that is, not involving a change in hukou status) rural-to-urban labor migration, especially to the Special Economic Zones in Guangdong and elsewhere, which been increasing at an exponential rate from the early 1980s on.
 At the same time, there was an increase in "formal" migration-that is, migration accompanied by a change in hukou status from agricultural to nonagricultural-as the educational system expanded and the demand for skilled urban labor increased.
-The result is that the population of urban China consists to a very substantial degree of people from rural origins.
+In consequence, the population of urban China consists to a very substantial degree of people from rural origins.
 Fully 69% of the adult urban population in 2008 held a rural hukou at age 14.
-Moreover, 42% of the formal urban population had changed from rural to urban registration between age 14 and the time they were surveyed, many if not most as a result of obtaining advanced education and marked upward mobility (Wu and Treiman 2007).8
+Moreover, 42% of the formal urban population had changed from rural to urban registration between age 14 and the time they were surveyed, many if not most as a result of obtaining advanced education and marked upward mobility (Wu & Treiman, 2007).